antp/kovacs/README.md

 If kovacs is run without a configuration file it will by default watch the __lib__ and __test__ directories.

-if you want to watch any custom directories then you will need to suply a confiuration file.
+if you want to watch any custom directories then you will need to supply a confiuration file.

 Create a Elixir configuration file e.g. kovacs.ex with the following contents.